The future of plastics

 PHA is fully biodegradable under the right conditions, non-toxic, and can be used in a wide range of applications, from food packaging to medical implants.

 Group 2: Bio-based or partially bio-based non-biodegradable plastics—‘Drop-ins’

 Examples: bio-polyethylene (PE), bio-polypropylene (PP) and bio-polyethylene terephalate (PET)

 Drop-ins are bioplastics that are bio-based or partly bio-based, but are not biodegradable.
 Put simply, ‘drop-in’ solutions are hybrid versions of traditional plastics.
 They differ from their conventional counterparts only in terms of their partly renewable raw material base, while retaining the same functionality.

-Leading the field is partially bio-based PET, which is already accounting for approximately 40% of the global bioplastics production capacity.
+Leading the field is partially bio-based PET, which is already accounting for approximately 40 per cent of the global bioplastics production capacity.

 A popular example of a drop-in plastic is the ‘Plant Bottle’ currently used by one of the world’s leading soft-drink manufacturers.
-The bottle uses 30 percent plant-based materials in its manufacture, while retaining the same characteristics of the traditional bottle, and also being fully recyclable.
-Over time, it is hoped that the renewable component of the bottle will increase, while the fossil-fuel based materials will decrease.
+The bottle uses 30 per cent plant-based materials in its manufacture, while retaining the same characteristics as the traditional bottle, and also being fully recyclable.
+Over time, it is hoped that the renewable component of the bottle will increase, while the fossil fuel-based materials will decrease.

 - Drop-ins feature the same properties and functionality as their petrochemical counterparts, meaning they can be processed, used and recycled in existing facilities and following the same routes as conventional plastics.
 This reduces the need for new or additional infrastructure and reduces costs across all levels.